genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ```

 :::note
-This page assumes you're using the Routing systems that are part of `foundation-ui`, and will cover set-up as part of that routing system.
+This page assumes you're using the routing systems that are part of `foundation-ui`, and will cover set-up as part of that routing system.
 :::

 Once installed, you can either use `Login` as is or re-configure it.
-As with all our micro-frontends, you also have the option of lazy loading it.
+As with all our micro front-ends, you also have the option of lazy loading it.

 ### Basic usage